You may be eligible for grant money to attend school.

 - Are you now unemployed, but used to be self-employed, and can show that your business declined in income over the last three years?

-If you answered “yes” to any of these questions you may be eligible for WRT grant funding to enroll in a WVC professional and technical program.
+If you answered “yes” to any of these questions you may be eligible for WRT grant funding to start or continue in a WVC professional and technical program.

 Worker Retraining Application: